gem5bootcamp/lps2024/slides/06-Contributing/01-contributing.md

 ---

+## Your forked repo: Some tips and good housekeeping

 - Never make changes on the `stable` branch, make them on the `develop` branch.
 In gem5, developers' changes are only merged into the `develop` branch.
 The `develop` branch is periodically merged into the `stable` branch to create a new gem5 release.
 - Keep your forked repo's `stable` and `develop` branches up to date with the main gem5 repo.

+---

+## Keeping your repo up to date

 There are multiple ways to do this.

 1. Via the web interface: Go to your forked repo on GitHub go to the `stable` or `develop` branch and click the "Fetch upstream" button "sync fork" (note: you have to do this for each branch).
 Then pull the changes into your local repo with `git pull origin stable` and/or `git pull origin develop`.

----

 2. Use the GitHub CLI: `gh repo sync {username}/gem5 -b develop && gh repo sync {username}/gem5 -b stable` will sync your forked repo (on GitHub) with the main gem5 repo.
 You can then pull the changes into your local repo with `git switch stable && git pull && git switch develop && git pull`.

-  **Note**: We will not cover this in this tutorial.
+> **Note**: We will not cover this in this tutorial.
+See (https://cli.github.com/)
-  The GitHub CLI is a powerful tool but requires a bit setup.
-  You can find out more about it here: (https://cli.github.com/)

 3. Through the git tool in your local repo by fetching the (the main gem5 repo) and merge the upstream into your local repo.

+---

+## Syncing your local repo

 ```shell
 git remote -v
 ```
 Typically you'll have an `origin` which is your GitHub repo you pulled this from.
 GitHub will also add a remote called `upstream`, for forked repos, which is the main gem5 repo.
 We'll keep with this naming convention, but please be aware these "remotes" can be named anything.

----

 If you need to add the upstream you can do with